smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ### NOT IN

-If a `NOT IN` input contains `NULL`, a nonmatching comparison can become `UNKNOWN` and prevent rows from being returned:
+If a `NOT IN` input contains `NULL`, a nonmatching comparison can become `UNKNOWN` and prevent rows from being returned.

 ```sql
 SELECT ID, Fruit